 The FDA has only approved one CBD product, Epidiolex, for two rare forms of epilepsy, and there is still limited evidence about how CBD affects the body.

-During the review and approval process for Epidiolex, using CBD was found to have potential risks and side effects, such as:
+During the review and approval process for Epidiolex, using CBD was found to have potential

 - causing liver injury